blog

 Yes.
 Overjet means there is an excess protrusion of your upper teeth.
 It does change the shape of your face and make your lips seem protruding.

-blog / oral care / Overbite vs Overjet: Know the Difference
+blog / oral care / Understanding Overbite and Overjet: Key Differences Explained

 other related articles